huaweicloud/terraform-provider-huaweicloud/docs/resources/iec_security_group.md

 The following arguments are supported:

-* `name` - (Required, String) A unique name for the security group.
+* `name` - (Required, String) Specifies the name for the security group.
+    The iec security group allowed to have the same name.

-* `description` - (Optional, String) Description for the security group.
+* `description` - (Optional, String) Specifies the description of the iec security group.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a iec security group resource ID in UUID format.
+* `id` - A resource ID in UUID format.

 * `security_group_rules` - An Array of one or more security group rules.
     The security_group_rules object structure is documented below.

 The `security_group_rules` block supports: